About Dr. Park Spring 2025

 Hello!
 This is Dr. Park (or Professor Park).
-I will be teaching SO100 Intro to Sociology, SO316 Japan & East Asia, and SOAN362 Research Methods this semester.
-And I will be teaching SO/AN300 K-Pop & Beyond and SO319 Food & Culture in Spring, 2025.
+I will be teaching SO100 Intro to Sociology, SOAN300 Explore Korea/K-Pop & Beyond as a study abroad program this semester.
+And I will be teaching 304 The Family and SOAN362 Research Methods in the fall of 2025.

 I am always excited about a new semester because I could demonstrate how sociology can help you understand yourself better.
 Sociology can be a useful framework to make sense of your mundane life since it examines how the social world influences the way you think, feel, and act.